 As we go further out in the SolarSystem, the planets take longer to have observable differences.
 The ring system is tilted at 29 degrees and twice in Saturn's 29 year orbit the Earth passes through the ring plane and they disappear for a few days (next 2025).

-Saturn in 2024: Saturn is in the south from January 2024 to April.
-Getting fainter as the rings close completely over the next year.
-The rings are closing up for edge on appearance in 2025.
-Saturn is available again at midnight from Sept (23:00 UT) in 2024, having been too close to the Sun for five months to be seen.
+Saturn in 2024: Saturn is getting fainter as the rings close completely over the next nine months or so.
+The rings are closing up for edge on appearance in December 2025.
+Saturn is available again at midnight from September in 2024.

 The idea that you can see another galaxy without a telescope is mind boggling, M31 is just such a galaxy with a magnitude of 3.4 it is well within the capability of the unaided eye to see.
 With a small telescope or binoculars it is even more impressive.
 When you realise how many other galaxies you can see with your telescope in the sky it will amaze you.
 The light from this object started out towards the Earth 2.1 million years ago!